appsmithorg/appsmith-docs/website/docs/packages/reference/query-module.md

-# App-Level Package Settings
+# Module Instance

+When you incorporate a module from the package into your application, you create a module instance.
+You can create multiple instances of the same package, each with different settings and configurations.
+Instances are named sequentially (e.g., `productutil1`, `productutil2`), allowing for customized functionalities.

-This page provides information about the package settings and properties available within the App, which allows you to configure the query and JS modules.
+This page provides information about the module settings and properties available within the app, which allows you to configure the query and JS modules.

+<ZoomImage
+  src="/img/modules-diagram.png"
+  alt=""
+  caption=""
+/>